Dr Caroline Mitchell

 Antony Chuter

-Antony is a deputy chair of the QResearch Advisory Board.
+Antony is a co-chair of the QResearch Advisory Board.

 Competing Interests: none